danny-byrne/dbyrne-next-countries/README.md

 A more substantial implementation for this would be to instead have the chart appear in a side drawer on mobile.

 Summmary:

 -I used Next.js because it is easy to bootsrap a simple project.

--Tailwind.css was used for styling because it's simple to whip up a quick project using inline tags that compute to css.
+-Tailwind.css was used for styling because it's simple to whip up a quick project using inline strings that compute to css.

 -I used Chart.js to display area and population.
 Given more time I would have implemented a call to OpenAI to return structured data with certain analytics and display them in D3.

 Getting Started